Are you facing a decision about a career change?

 If you are looking to make a change in your life, you can start by doing some research.
 Use the alis website to find out more about:

-- more than 550 occupational profiles and information about job descriptions, educational requirements, salary information and employment outlooks
+- More than 550 occupational profiles with information about job descriptions, educational requirements, salary, and employment outlooks

-- education and training programs to find one that is right for you
+- Finding a post-secondary education or training program that is right for you

 Explore union, professional and industry association websites to find information about specific industries and occupations and make contact with people in a specific field.